Four Box Elder firefighters suffer heat-related injuries battling blaze

-Two Box Elder Volunteer Firefighters suffered heat related injuries and where transported to Monument Hospital for further evaluation Monday after they were among those who responded to a report of fire and in the 200 Block of North Ellsworth Rd. in Box Elder.
+Two Box Elder volunteer firefighters suffered heat-related injuries and were transported to Monument Hospital for further evaluation Monday after they were among those who responded to a report of fire in the 200 Block of North Ellsworth Road in Box Elder.

 Two additional firefighters suffered minor injuries and were treated at the scene and released.